MaksuCode/youtube-amazon-selenium/README.md

 - Go to home page
 - Search for a product
 - Add product to cart
-- Go to product and check
+- Go to cart and check if the product is added

-## To run test
+## To run the tests

 - "mvn clean test" will be enough